Reformed Congregations

-The denomination is also sometimes called the Reformed Church(es) in the Netherlands and North America, which can be confused with the Reformed Churches in the Netherlands (in Dutch: Gereformeerde Kerken in Nederland, abbreviated GKN), which were formed 1892 and which merged with the Netherlands Reformed Church (in Dutch: Nederlands Hervormde Kerk, abbreviated NHK) in 2004.
+The denomination is also sometimes called the Reformed Congregations in the Netherlands and North America, which can be confused with the Reformed Churches in the Netherlands (in Dutch: Gereformeerde Kerken in Nederland, abbreviated GKN), which were formed 1892 and which merged with the Netherlands Reformed Church (in Dutch: Nederlands Hervormde Kerk, abbreviated NHK) in 2004.

 History

 The Reformed Congregations was formed in 1907 as a federation of the Reformed Churches under the Cross, which had its roots in 1834, and the Lederboerian reformed congregations.
 The founder was Gerrit Hendrik Kersten (1882–1948).
 Kersten not only brought unification, but he helped organise the federation.

 In 1909, the Reformed Churches in the Netherlands requested to unite with the Reformed Congregations.
 Due to theological differences, the union was declined.
 In 1926, a Calvinist seminary was founded in Rotterdam.

 In 1929, the church had 67 congregations and 26,380 members.
 Twenty years later, the numbers had risen to 140 congregations and 62,000 members, more than double of the congregations and an annual growth rate of 6.7 percent.

 In 1931, the denomination prepared the so-called "doctrines of '31", which gave an elaboration of the doctrine of the denomination's attention to man.

 During World War II, many Reformed congregation church buildings were destroyed.